NVIDIA/bionemo-framework/docs/docs/user-guide/examples/bionemo-esm2/pretrain.md

 !!! note "Memory Allocation from Distributed Optimizer"

     Distributed optimizer is enabled by default for improved memory allocation.
 Users might observe that the same micro batch size used on multi-device pretraining results in OOM on a single device.
 If additional optimization is necessary, we recommend running short benchmark on the same number of devices as in the production run.

+[^1]: In reference to Lin, Zeming, et al in the original ESM2 publication - "Evolutionary-scale prediction of atomic-level protein structure with a language model".